Haley Peters: College career

+Professional career

-WNBA career
+WNBA

-Peters was undrafted in the 2014 WNBA Draft.
+Peters was undrafted in the 2014 WNBA draft.
 Peters went unsigned until 2016, when she signed with the San Antonio Silver Stars.
 Peters was waived in 2017 after making 34 appearances for the team.
 At the end of the 2017 season, the Washington Mystics signed Peters to a seven-day contract.

 Peters would not play in the WNBA in 2018, but was signed by the Atlanta Dream prior to the 2019 season.

+Peters returned to the WNBA in 2025, playing with the Connecticut Sun.
+She appeared in 33 games, including 2 starts, averaging 2.1 points, 2.2 rebounds, 0.8 assists, and 0.3 steals per game.

+WNBL

+Peters signed with the Southside Melbourne Flyers of the Women's National Basketball League (WNBL) for the 2025–26 season.